Memorization

-Memorization is the process of committing something to memory.
+Memorization (British English: memorisation) is the process of committing something to memory.
 It is a mental process undertaken in order to store in memory for later recall visual, auditory, or tactical information.

 The scientific study of memory is part of cognitive neuroscience, an interdisciplinary link between cognitive psychology and neuroscience.

-Development of memorization
+Development

 Within the first three years of a child's life, they begin to show signs of memory that is later improved into their adolescent years.
 This includes short-term memory, long-term memory, working memory, and autobiographical memory.
 Memory is a fundamental capacity that plays a special role in social, emotional, and cognitive functioning.
 Problems with studying the development of memorization include having to use verbal response and confirmation.

 Techniques

 Some principles and techniques that have been used to assist in memorization include:

+Rote learning

-Rote learning, a learning technique which focuses not on understanding but on memorization by means of repetition.
+Rote learning is a learning technique which focuses not on understanding but on memorization by means of repetition.
 For example, if words are to be learned, they may be repeatedly spoken aloud or repeatedly written down.
 Specialized forms of rote learning have also been used in Vedic chant since as long as three thousand years ago, to preserve the intonation and lexical accuracy of very long texts, some with tens of thousands of verses.